sergey-melnychuk/uppercut/doc/design-guide.md

 and envelopes.

 Fundamental entities are:
-- Address - logical point where Envelop can be delivered
+- Address - logical point where Envelope can be delivered
 - Envelope - a container to hold:
   - Message content
     - no restrictions apply on message content